Summer Camps

 Drop-off and pick up Information:

-DROP-OFF occurs at our Kato Engineering School Group Entrance at 224 Lamm St. A Museum Staff will be at the door starting at 8:50 a.m.
+DROP-OFF occurs at the front desk in the Museum.
+A Museum Staff will be at the door starting at 8:50 a.m.
 You may not drop off a child and leave them at the door if no staff member is present.
-You can pull up outside at the bus drop off and wait until you see a staff member present.
-Camp staff will escort your camper inside.
-Staff will wait there for drop off until 9:05.
+You can pull up outside of the front door and wait until you see a staff member present.
+You will need to escort your camper inside and check them in at the front desk.

-If you arrive past the time a staff member is able to wait at the drop off door you will have to bring your child into the Museum and check-in at the front desk so they can contact staff to come get your camper.
+If you arrive past 9:05am, you will have to bring your child into the Museum and check-in at the front desk so they can contact the camp staff to come get your camper.

-PICK-UP will be at the Kato Engineering School Group Entrance at 224 Lamm St. All campers and staff will be gathered by that door for pick up for 10 minutes before the scheduled end of the camp.
+PICK-UP will be at the Nidec Group Entrance at 224 Lamm Street.
+All campers and staff will be gathered by that door for pick up from 12:00-12:05.
 Please do not come into CMSM through the front doors for pick up unless prior arrangements have been made.
+All campers are expected to be picked up by 12:05pm.

 What should my child bring to camp?